Name Mangling in Python with Example

 Let’s see all the attributes associated with the object

-You can simply print all the attributes corresponds to the object using
+You can simply print all the attributes that correspond to the object using

 Here is a simple program.